-B) Does temperature variation effect stomatal control?
+B) Does temperature variation affect stomatal control?

 C) Can albino redwoods endure weather extremes?

-Because naturally occurring albino redwoods in the wild are very rare, studying a various group of trees in the natural setting was deemed impractical for logistical & ecological reasons.
-The concern was to conduct a study which would yield the best possible answers, yet not leave the human footprint within the forest.
-In order to achieve this, a group of 25 propagated chimeric albino redwoods were selected & planted a test plot within the Central Sierra spring of 2017.
+Because naturally occurring albino redwoods in the wild are very rare, studying various groups of trees in the natural setting was deemed impractical for logistical & ecological reasons.
+The concern was to conduct a study that would yield the best possible answers, yet not leave the human footprint within the forest.
+To achieve this, a group of 25 propagated chimeric albino redwoods was selected & planted a test plot within the Central Sierra spring of 2017.
 Ten trees were initially planted in the ground with the remaining planted out over the course of summer.
 Trees selected for the study exhibited traits that were morphologically very similar to albino redwoods in the wild and ranged from 3-8’ in height.
 Both the wild & planted albino redwoods exhibit sectors that had mutated foliage supported by healthy green foliage.
 Observing the growth patterns with propagated albino chimeric redwoods allowed researchers the opportunity to see daily changes in a controlled setting that otherwise wouldn’t be possible with albino redwoods in the wild.
 Various chimeric albino redwoods from different parts of the natural range were selected for the study to gain a wider genetic sampling on how these chlorophyll deficient mutations would respond.

 Seven-foot-tall chimeric albino redwood at the Sierra test site.

 The location chosen for the test plot was well removed from the native range of Coast Redwoods by more than 100 miles.
 The site was situated in a lower montane forest at an elevation of approximately 3500’ elevation.
-The test plot’s climate fell within USDA hardiness zone 9a which exhibits average winter low temps between 20 to 25°F. At this elevation, snow is frequent in winter adding additional element of stress to the trees that otherwise would not be seen regularly in the natural range.
+The test plot’s climate fell within USDA hardiness zone 9a which exhibits average winter low temps between 20 to 25°F. At this elevation, snow is frequent in winter adding an element of stress to the trees that otherwise would not be seen regularly in the natural range.
 Summers exhibit hot conditions with temperatures frequently running from the low 90’s to the low 100’s°F. Additionally, humidity ranged only between 13-60% during the summer months.
 Some might consider this a hostile environment well beyond the scope of what would be seen in the natural setting.
 Because of these climate extremes, all trees were given supplemental irrigation during the summer months so as not to induce water stress.
-The experiment was looking for stomata control in relation to heat & cold tolerance in albino redwoods & not the test subjects’ ability to withstand drought stress.
+The experiment was looking for stomata control correlating to heat & cold tolerance in albino redwoods & not the test subjects’ ability to withstand drought stress.

-During the summer of 2017, all subjects were exposed to temperatures of over 100°F. Daily temperature fluctuations averaged between 68-93°F per day and did not exceed a temperature swing more than 30°F in a single day.
+During the summer of 2017, all subjects were exposed to temperatures of over 100°F. Daily temperature fluctuations averaged between 68-93°F per day and did not exceed a temperature swing of more than 30°F in a single day.
 By late fall of that year, remarkably only 5% of the albino foliage from the 2017 growth season exhibited some form of dieback.
 A modest 20% of dieback occurred on albino foliage that was two seasons or older.

-Tree #14 originating from Santa Cruz County endures the full afternoon sun on July 29th 2017.
+Tree #14 originating from Santa Cruz County endures the full afternoon sun on July 29th, 2017.
 A nearby weather station recorded the daily high temperature at 98°F. Note how a majority of the albino foliage appears healthy despite the intense heat.
 The all-time high for the year was recorded a month later on August 28th, 2017 at 104°F.

-Picture taken after the trees were planted on Nov 3rd, 2017.
+This picture was taken after the trees were planted on Nov 3rd, 2017.
 Notice how little albino foliage has died back on tree #14 during the summer months despite days of temperatures over 100°F.

 As winter approached, it was not known if the albino foliage would be as resilient to cold weather as it had with coping in the summer heat.
 February daily winter temperatures averaged between 55°F -35°F per day with humidity ranging between 35% & 85%.
 As with the summer results, the albino foliage on 90% of the test subjects exhibited cold tolerant characteristics unseen before in albino redwoods.